eliot-geek/SQL-Query-Language/README.md

+# SQL Structured Query Language
+# MySQL Workbench
-# SQL Structured Query Language (MySQL 8.0 Command Line Client - Unicode)
+# MySQL 8.0 Command Line Client - Unicode

 > Welcome to the SQL Training repository!
 This repository is dedicated to providing comprehensive training materials and resources for mastering the Structured Query Language (SQL).